-Florida Crown Region has revived our Autocrossing, and beginning in 2017 we are planning for an event each quarter.
-Our main venue will be at the Regency Square Mall.
-Our fall event will continue to be during the OktoberFast PCA Club Race event at Daytona, which is now incorporated into the Zone 12 Autocross series.
-Cost will be $30 to enter.
-Florida Crown AX events will be open to all sports cars, with a typical limit of 50 cars per event.
+Florida Crown Region revived our Autocross program in early 2017, and it’s been well received, with an average of 40 registered drivers each event.
+We plan for an AX event each quarter.
+The FCR AX venue has been at the Regency Square Mall.
+Our fall event continues to be participating in the autocross held during the OktoberFast PCA Club Race event at Daytona, which is now incorporated into the Zone 12 Autocross series.
+Cost to enter a Florida Crown AX is currently $30.
+Our AX events are open to all sports cars, with a typical limit of 50 cars per event.
 Open karts will not be allowed.
 Pre-Registration is required at www.clubregistration.net.

 The Minimum Age for any driving entrant is 18 years.
 PCA Regions, at their option, may allow for participation of 16 and 17 year old licensed drivers, who are relatives of participating adult PCA members also driving the event.
 These 16/17 year old licensed drivers must meet the Junior Participation Program (JPP) requirements.
 These include having a valid drivers license, a learners permit is not acceptable.
 The JPP minor participant and their PCA relative participating in the event must sign several PCA required waivers, including: The general PCA Release and Waiver of Liability form; The Junior Participation Program Minor’s Assumption of Risk Acknowledgement(Minor signs only, witnessed by a Region member at registration of the event); Waiver and Release of Liability and Indemnity Agreement for Minors(Minor and both parents/guardians sign, with requirement that the minor and at least one parent/guardian, must sign in the witness of a Region member at registration of the event.
 (See JPP Q&A details on the PCA web site).